damax-solutions/api-auth-bundle/README.md

 #### Api keys

 - Store keys in _Redis_, _Doctrine_ or in memory.
-- Lookup in multiple storages until found.
+- Lookup in multiple storage types until found.
 - Use console commands to add, remove or lookup existing keys.
 - Define _TTL_ for each key i.e. grant temporary access to your API.
 - Configure the chain of key extractors from cookie, query string or header.